"TMT_Erwinia_1uLSike_Top10HCD_isol2_45stepped_60min_01.mzML.gz"

-In this vignette, we will document various timings and benchmarkings of the recent MSnbase development, that focuses on on-disk data access (as opposed to in-memory).
-More details about the new implementation are documented in the respective classes manual pages.
+In this vignette, we will document various timings and benchmarkings of the MSnbase version 2, that focuses on on-disk data access (as opposed to in-memory).
+More details about the new implementation are documented in the respective classes manual pages and in

 As a benchmarking dataset, we are going to use a subset of an TMT 6-plex experiment acquired on an LTQ Orbitrap Velos, that is distributed with the msdata package

 library("msdata") f <- msdata::proteomics(full.names = TRUE, pattern = "TMT_Erwinia_1uLSike_Top10HCD_isol2_45stepped_60min_01.mzML.gz") basename(f)